rM-self-serve/webinterface-onboot/README.md

 ## How Does it Work?

-First trick xochitl into thinkiking the web interface should be enabled by:
+First trick xochitl into thinking the web interface should be enabled by:
 - setting WebInterfaceEnabled=true in /etc/remarkable.conf
 - giving the usb0 interface the ip 10.11.99.1